bzamith/bzamith.github.io/pages/concepts/ds_concepts.md

 *Practical Statistics for Data Scientists; Peter Bruce, Andrew Bruce & Peter Gedeck (2020)*

+> [...] have an idea of how much our estimate varies.
+This process is known as bootstrapping the data — the magical idea of bootstrapping is reflected in this ability to learn about variability in an estimate without having to make any assumptions about the shape of the population distribution.
+If we repeat this resampling, say, a thousand times, we will obtain a thousand possible estimates of the mean.
+These are known as sampling distributions of estimates, since they reflect the variability in the estimates that arise from repeated samplings of the data.
+The distributions of estimates based on resampled data are almost symmetric around the mean of the original data, almost independently of the shape of the original data distribution.
+The second important characteristic is that the bootstrap distributions narrow as the sample size increases, reflected in the 95% uncertainty intervals becoming ever narrower.
+Bootstrapping provides an intuitive way, with heavy use of the computer, to assess the uncertainty in our estimates, without needing to make strong assumptions or use probability theory.

+> Bootstrapping a sample consists of creating new datasets of the same size by resampling the original data, with replacement.
+Sample statistics calculated from bootstrap resamplings tend toward a normal distribution for large datasets, regardless of the shape of the original data distribution.
+Uncertainty intervals based on bootstrapping take advantage of modern computing power and do not require assumptions about the mathematical form of the population nor complex probability theory.

+*The Art of Statistics: Learning from Data; David Spiegelhalter (2019)*

 ### What is Bagging?
 > With classification and regression trees (also called decision trees), running multiple trees on bootstrap samples and then averaging their predictions (or, with classification, taking a majority vote) generally performs better than using a single tree.
 This process is called bagging (short for “bootstrap aggregating”)